2000 Forest Ridge Drive

 The First Offender Program is one of several Skill Builders Classes offered as part of the ACH continuum of care and is funded by The Texas Department of Family and Protective Services.
 For more information contact the Teen Court Office at 817-952-2468 or you may visit www.achservices.org

 How Teen Court Works

 Each Teen Court session will be held at the Bedford Municipal Court, 2000 Forest Ridge Drive.
 Court will convene on a Monday evening at 7:00 p.m.
 Dates vary and are posted on the website and on a message board located downstairs near Bedford Municipal Court.

 Defendants check in between 5:00 and 5:30 p.m.
 Defendants who are 16 years old or younger must be accompanied by a parent.
 The courtroom is a formal setting.
 It is required that all defendants and their parent dress accordingly.
 The Dress Code is strictly enforced.
-It is posted on the website and the paperwork received at enrollment.
+It is posted on the website and on the paperwork received at enrollment.